publishpress/PublishPress-Revisions/readme.txt

 == Changelog ==

+= 2.6.2 - 7 Oct 2021 =
+* Change : Maintenance queries run at plugin activation to convert version 3.0 revisions back to 2.6 encoding
+* API : Support for WPML Translation Management support in Pro version

 = 2.6.1 - 15 Jul 2021 =
 * Fixed : Pending / Scheduled Revisions could become disassociated from main post due to third party plugin interactions
 * Compat : Permissions - Specific Permissions were not applied for editing / approval of custom post types under some conditions